Trucking Company Liability

 Through carefully-worded carrier and independent contract agreements, one company obtains the required permits to operate the truck.
 However, that company doesn’t actually own the tractor, trailer or the equipment used to haul the goods.
 Instead, that company will lease or rent the trailers, tractors and equipment from the “owner/operator.”

 What’s more, the carrier doesn’t actually employ the truck driver.
 Instead, the truck driver is classified as an “independent contractor.”
-This allows the company to avoid an assertion of “respondeat superior” which is the legal theory upon which an employer can be held liable for the negligent acts of an employee who is acting within the scope and course of employment.
+This allows the company to avoid an assertion of “respondeat superior” which is the legal theory upon which an employer can be held liable by our Fort Lauderdale attorneys for the negligent acts of an employee who is acting within the scope and course of employment.

 But this is all very confusing if you’re simply looking at the placard on the door of the tractor, which will have the name of the trucking carrier.
 That placard makes it seem as if the truck is owned by the carrier, who employs the driver.

 Federal laws have been written to address this to some extent.
-Names displayed on the vehicle or placard may be enough to assert liability.
+Names displayed on the vehicle or placard may be enough to assert trucking company liability.

 A truck driver may be personally liable if he or she was an independent contractor or was acting outside the scope and course of employment at the time of a crash.